 U.S. Commission on Immigration Reform Recommendations

-On the immigration issue, US endorses the recommendations of the U.S. Commission on Immigration Reform, appointed by President Bill Clinton and Congress, which was chaired by the distinguished former Congresswoman and black civil rights leader, Barbara Jordan (“The Jordan Commission”).
+On the immigration issue, US endorses the recommendations of the U.S. Commission on Immigration Reform, appointed by President Bill Clinton and Congress, which was chaired by the distinguished former Congresswoman and civil rights leader, Barbara Jordan (“The Jordan Commission”).
 In accordance with the Jordan Commission recommendations, US supports reforms to enhance the enforcement of our immigration laws and lower the overall level of immigration, while strongly opposing the use of racial or ethnic criteria in the allocation of immigrant visas.

 The U.S. Commission’s executive summary report on immigration law enforcement is available in a 39-page pdf file format here: Click Here